 - 1 tbsp cold water

 - Raisins, chocolate chips (1 ½ cups of either)

 You will also need: Large mixing bowl, whisk, kitchen towel, cookie sheet, parchment paper, plastic wrap, pastry brush, timer

 Pour ¼ cup of the lukewarm water (about 110 degrees) into a large mixing bowl.
-Add 1 packet of Active Dry Yeast and 1 tsp of sugar to the bowl, stir to dissolve.
+Add 1 packet of active dry yeast and 1 tsp of sugar to the bowl, stir to dissolve.
 Wait 10 minutes.
 The yeast should have activated, meaning it will look expanded and foamy.
 If it doesn’t, your yeast may have expired, which means your bread won’t rise—go buy some fresh yeast!
 This step Is called "proofing" the yeast - if you're using instant yeast you can skip this step and simply add the yeast to your dry ingredients.
 If you're using fresh yeast (or compressed or cake yeast), simply stir it into the lukewarm water to dissolve, then add the remaining wet ingredients - no need to wait for proofing.

-Once your yeast has activated, add remaining 1 ¼ cup lukewarm water to the bowl along with the egg, egg yolks, honey, canola oil and salt.
+Once your yeast has activated, add remaining 1 ¼ cup lukewarm water to the bowl along with the egg, egg yolks, honey, oil, and salt.
 Use a whisk to thoroughly blend the ingredients together.

 Begin adding the flour to the bowl by half-cupfuls, stirring with a large spoon each time flour is added.
 When mixture becomes too thick to stir, use your hands to knead.